Skip to main content

 For individual sleepers and couples alike, Purple offers a variety of mattresses that feature our proprietary sleep innovation: the GelFlex® Grid.
 With instant adaptivity, temperature regulation, and responsive support, this patented technology puts our standard and hybrid mattresses a step above the rest.

 Compared to other mattress materials like memory foam, the GelFlex® Grid is designed to dissipate body heat with a responsive feel that makes it easier for you to shift positions and get out of bed.
 Every Purple mattress features this proprietary sleep technology that revolutionizes sleep.
+Compare the different Purple mattresses to determine which is best for you.

 Benefits